HikoHikoHiko/cs3244_project/README.md

 This project explores various Machine Learning architectures and preprocessing methods to classify human activities using data collected from smartphone inertial sensors.
 The dataset used is the **Smartphone-Based Recognition of Human Activities and Postural Transitions**, which includes 12 labeled activity types such as walking, standing, sitting, and transitions between these postures.

-We evaluate the effect of different preprocessing strategies (raw data, SMOTE, PCA) on the performance of CNN models, and compare them with alternative baseline ML models.
+We evaluate the effect of different preprocessing strategies and compare the final accuracy of all models to identify the best model that suitable for prediction of the dataset.

 ## File Structure